What to do if…

 What can wait

-- You don’t need to debate fault or compensation at the airport—focus on rebooking/refund and preserving proof.
+- You do not need to prove fault at the airport.

-- You don’t need to write a long complaint right now; a clear timeline + screenshots is enough.
+- You do not need to write a long complaint right now.

 Important reassurance